St Kilda East

 St Kilda East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 31 projects likely affecting the region.
-Notable initiatives include Hampden by RMA, Small Parks Program - Balaclava/St Kilda East, Coles Carlisle Street Precinct Development, and 191-193 Carlisle Street Mixed Development.
-The following list details those most relevant.
+Thirty-one infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Hampden by RMA, Small Parks Program - Balaclava/St Kilda East, Coles Carlisle Street Precinct Development, and 191-193 Carlisle Street Mixed Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.